Tony Haynes (English composer)

-Tony Haynes (born 10 July 1941) is an English composer and bandleader best known for his work with Grand Union Orchestra since 1982.
-He plays piano and trombone.
+Tony Haynes (10 July 1941 – 17 September 2024) was an English composer and bandleader best known for his work with Grand Union Orchestra since 1982.
+He played piano and trombone.

 Early life

-Tony Haynes's musical career began in 1954, as a 13 year old piano and trombone player in dance bands earning £2-3 per show.
+Tony Haynes's musical career began in 1954, as a 13-year-old piano and trombone player in dance bands earning £2–3 per show.
 He also had stints as a church organist and brass band trombonist, but playing jazz was a more formative experience.
 As a teenager in the 1950s, Haynes listened to early and modern jazz alongside a lot of European classical music.

 After studying music at the University of Oxford, Haynes took a postgraduate degree in contemporary music at the University of Nottingham, working simultaneously as musical director at the Nottingham Playhouse and composing music for the resident repertory company's productions.

 In the late 1960s, Haynes visited Portugal as a working musician where he heard Fado and Bossa nova courtesy of Lisbon students and a Brazilian musician.
-Returning to the country in 1975, shortly after the revolution, Haynes met musicians from former Portuguese colonies Angola, Cape Verde, Guinea Bissau, and Mozambique.
+Returning to the country in 1975, shortly after the revolution, Haynes met musicians from the former Portuguese colonies Angola, Cape Verde, Guinea Bissau, and Mozambique.